eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 The Supporter is developed with asynchronous calls and thus only retrieves the information from the database which are needed, not requiring reloading of the whole page; bringing a whole new user experience to Moodle admins.

-It has the standard Moodle Capability-Checks built-in, so there are no extra capabilities needed and multiple levels of Support can be accomplished (see chapter "Capabilities").
+It has the standard Moodle capability-checks built-in, so there are no extra capabilities needed and multiple levels of support can be accomplished (see chapter "Capabilities").

 ## Features
 * Find students & courses